 “We are therefore seeking a sculptural figure or group which will introduce those who see it to Saint John’s and help express the relationship of the “palaestra” to the University.
 Themes which might be appropriate for sculptural treatment might be: the discipling [sic] of mind and body; the role or place of contest and struggle in life; the expression of physical grace; the excitement of winning/losing or succeeding/failing….”

 A memo to Fr.
 Michael Blecker from (then former) Abbot Baldwin Dworschak dated Oct.
-8, 1972 listed the names of five artists who were invited to submit proposals and of the four people who agreed to act as judges of the merits of the work submitted.
+8, 1972 listed the names of five artists who were invited to submit proposals, the three among them asked to submit models (Paul T. Granlund, Joseph O'Connell, and Gerald Bonnette) and of the four people who agreed to act as judges of the merits of the work submitted.
 Marcel Breuer was not among the five solicited for proposals.